lucadani7/PassCraft/README.md

 **PassCraft** is a JavaFX Password Generator with support for multiple password generation, strength indication, and easy copy to clipboard.

+## Disclaimer

+> ⚠ **PassCraft is an educational project and is not intended to replace established password managers or online password generators.**
+> Use generated passwords at your own risk.
+For highly secure passwords, consider using trusted services like LastPass, 1Password, or Bitwarden.

 ## 🚀 Features

 - Generate multiple passwords at once